aws/copilot-cli/site/content/docs/concepts/services.en.md

 If you want your service to serve internet traffic then you have two options:

 * "Request-Driven Web Service" will provision an AWS App Runner Service to run your service.
-* "Load Balanced Web Service" will provision an Application Load Balancer, security groups, an ECS service on Fargate to run your service.
+* "Load Balanced Web Service" will provision an Application Load Balancer, a Network Load Balancer or both, along with security groups, an ECS service on Fargate to run your service.

 #### Request-Driven Web Service
 An AWS App Runner service that autoscales your instances based on incoming traffic and scales down to a baseline instance when there's no traffic.
 This option is more cost effective for HTTP services with sudden bursts in request volumes or low request volumes.

 #### Load Balanced Web Service
-An ECS Service running tasks on Fargate with an Application Load Balancer as ingress.
-This option is suitable for HTTP services with steady request volumes that need to access resources in a VPC or require advanced configuration.
+An ECS Service running tasks on Fargate with an Application Load Balancer, a Network Load Balancer or both, as ingress.
+This option is suitable for HTTP or TCP services with steady request volumes that need to access resources in a VPC or require advanced configuration.

+Note that an Application Load Balancer is an environment-level resource, and is shared by all Load Balanced Web Service within the environment.
+To learn more, see [here](environments.en.md#load-balancers-and-dns).
+However, a Network Load Balancer is a service-level resource, and hence is not shared across services.

+Below is a diagram for a Load Balanced Web Service that involves an Application Load Balancer only.

 ![lb-web-service-infra](https://user-images.githubusercontent.com/879348/86045951-39762880-ba01-11ea-9a47-fc9278600154.png)